Guest-615695028/Guest-615695028/en/README.md

 _Persons_, the plural for _person_, is to be never suppleted by _people_ -- yet another noun -- so collective as to be followed by the plural verb form, as hereabove.

 ### Thou, Ye, You
-These are second-person pronouns in need of mutual distinction.
+These are second-person pronouns in need of mutual distinction, which is shared among most Indo-European languages by first-language speakers.

 |Pronoun|Singular informal|Plural informal|Formal
 |-|-|-|-
 |Nominative|Thou|Ye|You